jolexa/blog.jolexa.net/content/post/gentoo-on-acer-aspire1-including-binpkgs.md

 The exciting part, that I got working and am ready to announce publicly, is my new **atom-x86 binpkg repo**.
 What makes this repo different than the binpkgs located on [tinderbox.dev.gentoo.org/default-linux][4] is that this repo has CFLAGS specific to the Intel Atom processor.
 I identified the compiler flags by using the following gcc command: `gcc -Q --help=target -march=native` and set the following `-march=prescott -mtune=generic -msahf`.
 On my linode ([review][5]) host, I have a chroot that builds all new packages in **my** world file once a day which comes from the aspire1.
 In this manor, I am able to always have binary packages available to me whenever I update my aspire1.
 Now, I have all the benefits of a source distro **and** the speed of a binary distro. <img src="http://blog.jolexa.net/wp-includes/images/smilies/simple-smile.png" alt=":)" class="wp-smiley" style="height: 1em; max-height: 1em;" />

-If you would like to use this repo, set PORTAGE_BINHOST in /etc/make.conf and add &#8216;getbinpkg' to FEATURES (or use the emerge options directly).
+If you would like to use this repo, set PORTAGE_BINHOST in /etc/make.conf and add 'getbinpkg' to FEATURES (or use the emerge options directly).
 Be advised, that thought this works for me, I make no guarantees for you.

 `PORTAGE_BINHOST="http://tinderbox.jolexa.net/atom-x86/"<br />
 FEATURES="${FEATURES} getbinpkg"`